2013 Awards Ceremony and Dinner

-On October 11, 100 people came to the Arboretum to honor this year's Leopold Restoration Award recipients.
-Linda Bochert, FOA board president emerita, served as the master of ceremonies.
+On October 17, 80 people came to the Arboretum Visitor Center to honor this year's Leopold Restoration Award recipients.
+Linda Bochert, FOA Board President emeritus, served as the evening's master of ceremonies.

-She acknowledged the participation of the program's financial supporters, the contributions of the Leopold Judges' Team, and the assistance of the volunteers who work hard to create this important event.
+During the program, she acknowledged the participation of the program's financial supporters, the contributions of the Leopold Judges' Team, and the assistance of the many volunteers who work hard to create this important event.

 The first award presented was the Virginia M. Kline Award for Excellence in Community-Based Restoration given to Don and Donna Justin, proprietors of Justin Trails Resort, by Patrick Reinsma, regional tourism specialist with the Wisconsin Department of Tourism.

 The Leopold Restoration Awards program is a large and complex endeavor that could not take place without the support and hard work of talented volunteers.
 Many thanks to the following individuals and organizations for their support:

 - Susan Carpenter